hyyuunjii/NAR_revision/README.md

 # NAR_revision
-Analysis codes for mESC ALT genomics analysis
+Modified R codes from the R KataegisPortal package for mESC ALT genomics analysis